acg-team/ConSTRain/README.md

 ConSTRain vcf -v <VCF> -k <KARYOTYPE> -r <REPEATS> -s <SAMPLE> --cnvs <CNVs>
 ```

+## Input file formats
+ConSTRain expects alignments to adhere to [file specifications](https://samtools.github.io/hts-specs/) maintained by the GA4GH, and outputs variant calls in VCF format.
+However, specific formats are expected for other input files, which are outlined here.

+*   Copy number variants: CNVs can be specified as a BED3+1 file, with the extra column indicating the (absolute!) copy number of the region affected by the CNV.
+E.g., `chr5 106680   106750   3`.
+*   Karyotype: the organism's karyotype should be specified as a JSON file mapping the names of chromosomes to their ploidies.
+E.g., `{"chr1": 2, ... "chrX": 2, "chrY: 0"}` for a human female sample, `{"chr1": 2, ... "chrX": 1, "chrY: 1"}` for a human male.
+It is critical that chromosome names in this file match chromosome names in the alignment file exactly.
+*   Repeats: the location of repeats in the reference genome should be provided as a BED3+2 file, with the two extra columns indicating the repeat unit length and the repeat unit.
+E.g., `chr5 21004   21014   2   AT` specifies a dinucleotide repeat with sequence `ATATATATAT` starting at position 21004 on chromosome 5.

 ## Command line arguments
 All of ConSTRain's command line arguments are listed here.
 For details on expected formats of the CNV, karyotype, and repeat file, see the section on [input file formats](#input-file-formats) below.